This post originally appeared at The Nation.

 This impacted voters across the county, but some more than others.
 There were predominantly Latino areas in Maricopa County with no polling places.
 “It is no coincidence many poor and predominantly Latino areas didn’t get a polling place,” wrote Arizona Republic columnist Elvia Diaz.

-The 2016 election is the first in fifty years without the full protections of the VRA.
+The 2016 election is the first in 50 years without the full protections of the VRA.
 Widespread voting problems during the primaries in states like Arizona and North Carolina are a disturbing preview of what could happen in November.